Description length of canonical and microcanonical models: Description length of canonical and microcanonical models

-We can now compare microcanonical and canonical log-likelihoods, complexities, and description lengths.
-Given that $D_{KL}$ is guaranteed by definition to be non-negative, we have
+We can now compare the description length of canonical and microcanonical models.
+Given that $D_\text{KL}$ is guaranteed to be non-negative, we have

-i.e., the canonical likelihood is always smaller than (or equal to) the microcanonical one.
-For the same reason, it is straightforward to see that the canonical complexity is always smaller than or equal to the microcanonical one:
+i.e., the canonical likelihood is always smaller than or equal to the microcanonical one.
+For the same reason, it is straightforward to see that the canonical complexity is always smaller than, or equal to, the microcanonical one:

-Thus, microcanonical models reach a higher goodness-of-fit, encompassed in a higher likelihood, and at the same time, they are more complex.
-The interplay between the two differences determines the difference in description length between the canonical and microcanonical models:
+Thus, microcanonical models achieve a higher goodness-of-fit but, at the same time, are more complex.
+The interplay between the two differences determines the difference between the canonical and the microcanonical description length: